jidongbsu/cs452-system-call/README.md

     sys_call_table[__NR_kill] = (long *)tesla_kill;
 ```

 sys\_call\_table[] - this array stores the system call table, which stores all the pointers for all the system call functions. sys\_call\_table[\_\_NR\_kill] - this element of the array stores the address of the sys\_kill() system call function.
-So what the above two lines are doing: first save the default system call's address into a function pointer called orig\_kill, and then assign a new function pointer, whose name is tesla\_kill, to the array element.
+So what the above two lines are doing are: first save the default system call's address into a function pointer called orig\_kill, and then assign a new function pointer, whose name is tesla\_kill, to the array element.

 After these two lines, when applications call kill, they won't be calling the default kill, rather, it is the tesla\_kill() function which will be called.
 And then, if the goal of tesla\_kill() is to prevent ssh from being killed, then we can use tesla\_kill() as a wrapper function of the original sys\_kill() function.
 Below is the main code of the tesla\_kill() function.